dokoto/PresiGotchi/README.md

 # PresiGotchi

 Is a game like tamaGotchi but the character is fictitious country president.
-You should feed your presi Gotchi because if presiGotchi is hungry or thirsty he will tell you whatever to get his food, somethings like : "I going to cut taxes" but if presigotchi is healthy he will tell something like : "I going to cut for the richest".
+You should feed your presiGotchi because if presiGotchi is hungry or thirsty he will tell you whatever to get his food, somethings like : "I going to cut taxes" but if presigotchi is healthy he will tell something like : "I going to cut for the richest".